-- 1. Compare and contrast the concepts of performance management and performance appraisal. - 2.
-Appraise strategic, administrative, informational, developmental, organizational maintenance, and documentation purposes of performance management. - Create a presentation providing persuasive arguments to argue for the business case and benefits for employees, managers, and organizations of implementing a well-designed performance management system. - 4.
-Assess the multiple negative consequences that can arise from the poor design and implementation of a performance management system.

-5. Judge the extent to which dysfunctional performance ratings may be signs that the performance management system is broken.
+- Compare and contrast the concepts of performance management and performance appraisal. - Appraise strategic, administrative, informational, developmental, organizational maintenance, and documentation purposes of performance management - Create a presentation providing persuasive arguments to argue for the business case and benefits for employees, managers, and organizations of implementing a well-designed performance management system. - Assess the multiple negative consequences that can arise from the poor design and implementation of a performance management system. - Judge the extent to which dysfunctional performance ratings may be signs that the performance management system is broken. - Prepare a list of the key features of an ideal performance management system. - Propose relationships and links between performance management and other human resources functions, including recruitment and selection, training and development, workforce planning, and compensation. - Assess the impact of globalization and technological and demographic changes on the design and implementation of performance management systems.